atlassian/data-center-helm-charts/docs/PREREQUISITES.md

    * The Kubernetes project supports and maintains ingress controllers for the major cloud providers including; [AWS](https://github.com/kubernetes-sigs/aws-load-balancer-controller#readme), [GCE](https://github.com/kubernetes/ingress-gce/blob/master/README.md#readme) and [nginx](https://github.com/kubernetes/ingress-nginx/blob/master/README.md#readme).
 There are also a number of open-source [third-party projects available](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).

-   * Because different Kubernetes clusters use different ingress configurations/controllers, the Helm charts provide [Ingress Resource/Object](https://kubernetes.io/docs/concepts/services-networking/ingress/) templates only.
+   * Because different Kubernetes clusters use different ingress configurations/controllers, the Helm charts provide [Ingress Object](https://kubernetes.io/docs/concepts/services-networking/ingress/) templates only.

-   * An [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/) is not installed by default when you install the Helm charts, but the charts do provide a template for an ingress resource.
-In order for the Ingress resource to work, the cluster must have an ingress controller running, such as [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/).

    * The Ingress resource provided as part of the Helm charts is geared toward the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) (an alternative controller can be used) and can be configured via the `ingress` stanza in the appropriate `values.yaml`.